 The FSA is clearly alive to the need to strengthen their position as criminal prosecutor and last year it called on the government to increase the maximum sentence available to ten years so that insider dealing would be more akin to other offences of fraud in the UK (offences under the Fraud Act 2006 carry a maximum sentence of ten years).
 The FSA was also able to obtain its highest sentence yet when Christian Littlewood (a former banker at Dresdner Kleinwort) pleaded guilty to eight counts of insider dealing and received a 40 month custodial sentence.
 Notwithstanding its efforts, the FSA is likely to remain in the DOJ’s shadow for the foreseeable future – in February 2012 the FBI announced that it is investigating a further 120 individuals suspected of insider trading.

 Corker Binning is a law firm specialising in fraud, regulatory and general criminal work of all types.
-For more information about our expertise, visit our FSA page or call us on 0207 353 6000.
+For more information about our expertise, call us on 0207 353 6000.